mikechambers/dcli/src/dclia/README.md

             Output is printed to stderr.

 OPTIONS:
-        --manifest-path <manifest-path>
+    -P, --manifest-path <manifest-path>
-            Local path for the Destiny 2 manifest database file
+            Local path for the Destiny 2 manifest database file.

+            This will normally be downloaded using the dclim tool, and stored in a file named manifest.sqlite3 (in the manifest directory specified when running dclim).
     -m, --member-id <member-id>
             Destiny 2 API member id